dfinity/nns-dapp/README.md

 Some useful links:

-- The [HACKING](/HACKING.md) document provides information about local development and can be a helpful resource.
+- [HACKING](/HACKING.md) provides information about local development and can be a helpful resource.
-- If you're interested in build reproducibility, tools, and pipelines, you can check out the [BUILD.md](/BUILD.md) document.
+- [BUILD.md](/BUILD.md) contains information about build reproducibility, tools, and pipelines.
 - The [SNS aggregator](https://3r4gx-wqaaa-aaaaq-aaaia-cai.ic0.app/) is a back-end canister that provides fast, certified data about Service Nervous Systems (SNS).

 ## Getting Help